oshp/oshp-validator/README.md

 [Venom](https://github.com/ovh/venom) test suites to validate an [HTTP security response headers](https://owasp.org/www-project-secure-headers/#div-headers) configuration against [OSHP recommendation](https://owasp.org/www-project-secure-headers/#div-bestpractices).

-The objective is to provide a way to validate the configuration of non-Internet exposed applications in a flexible/portable way.
+🎯 The objective is to provide a way to validate the configuration of non-Internet exposed applications in a flexible/portable way.

-You can use the provided test suites, as a foundation, to tailor it to your context.
+💡 You can use the provided test suites, as a foundation, to tailor it to your context.

+📑 Syntax for the test suitesfile is validated using this [yamllint](https://yamllint.readthedocs.io) configuration [file](.yamllint).

 # Why venom?

-We chose to leverage this tool for the following reasons:
+🤔 We chose to leverage this tool for the following reasons:

 * It is free and open source.
 * It does not need any installation: Standalone binary file provided but you can easily compile it if you want a full control over the binary executed.